Shutoparu/CudaDigitalAnnealing/results/result.md

 c22d+c62d:\
 ![c22d+c62d](./c22d+c62d.png)

-However, all other constraints and combination of constraints failed their respected constraints test
+However, all other constraints and combination of constraints failed their constraints test